 I will say going the canned route will result in a much quicker meal…so you win there.
 Check out the notes below for the slight updates you’ll need to make.

 Speaking of updates, the original recipe calls for some fun toppings, which are great but not at all necessary.
-The recipe below is my most bare bones version, but fried onions certainly never made anything worse ya know?
+The recipe below is my most bare bones version, but I still did a little topping because we all deserve it.

 It’s beans and greens, kids.
 Go wild!